-The City has five bond issues subject to arbitrage calculations for the Internal Revenue Service.
-The first bond, 2005 Unlimited Tax General Obligation Refunding Bonds does not have a relatable arbitrage liability due to the negative arbitrage calculation of \$14,593, with a final calculation completed.
-The second bond, 2015 Limited Tax General Obligation Bonds do not have an arbitrage liability according to the first calculation due to negative arbitrage of \$269,767.
-The third bond issue, 2015 Water and Sewer Revenue and Refunding Bonds also had a first calculation which had negative arbitrage of \$1.17 million and has no arbitrage due to the IRS.
-The fourth bond, 2018 Limited Tax General Obligation Bonds will be subject to the first calculation on Morch 20, 2024.
-The most recent bond issue the 2020 Limited Tax General Obligation Bonds will be subject to the first calculation on March 19, 2026.
+The City has six bond issues subject to arbitrage calculations for the Internal Revenue Service.
+The first bond, 2015 Limited Tax General Obligation Bonds do not have an arbitrage liability according to the first calculation due to negative arbitrage of \$269,767.
+The second bond issue, 2015 Water and Sewer Revenue and Refunding Bonds also had a first calculation which had negative arbitrage of \$1.17 million and has no arbitrage due to the IRS.
+The third bond, 2018 Limited Tax General Obligation Bonds will be subject to the first calculation scheduled for November 23, 2023, with the fourth bond, 2019 Water and Sewer Revenue Bonds subject to the first calculation on March 20, 2024.
+The fifth bond issue the 2020 Limited Tax General Obligation Bonds will be subject to the first calculation on March 19, 2025.
+The most recent bond issue, the 2021 Limited Tax General Obligation Bonds will be subject to the first calculation on December 15, 2026.